ubam/infrastructure/FAQ.md

 ### 4.10 What are all the modules Ubuntu Touch is built from and who takes care of them?
 (MIR, YUNIT, Core apps, OpenSTORE, ...)

+### 4.11 Halium is a hardware abstraction layer right?

+Halium is the collaborative project to unify the Hardware Abstraction Layer for projects which run GNU/Linux on mobile devices with pre-installed Android.
+What this means is quicker development and lanches of Ubuntu Touch on halium based android devices.
+None of our existing devices will run halium since it doesn't really make sense from a development stand point.
+Ubuntu Touch is being [actively developed](https://github.com/ubports/ubuntu-touch/issues/404) to run on vanilla Halium but isn't ready yet.

-### 4.11 Can you offer full disk encryption capabilities?
+### 4.12 Can you offer full disk encryption capabilities?

 We don‘t have a GUI for this yet, but we should have the ability to encrypt the home folder using the terminal similar to how it‘s done on a regular install of Ubuntu.

-### 4.12 How can one contribute to graphics and UX design?
+### 4.13 How can one contribute to graphics and UX design?

 There are multiple ways to present and offer them.
 Get in touch with us on [Telegram](https://t.me/ubports) or #ubports at Freenode to discuss.